HarikrishnanTS/exam_repo/README.md

 "DEFINING GIT"

-Git is a version control ,it has distributed and centralized repositories.
+Git is a version control.
+It has distributed and centralized repositories.